setzler/DiDforBigData/README.md

-A detailed manual explaining the various features available in `DiDge` is available [here](https://setzler.github.io/DiDforBigData/reference/index.html) or by running this command:
+A detailed manual explaining the various features available in `DiDge` is available [here](https://setzler.github.io/DiDforBigData/reference/index.html) or by running this command in R:

 ``` r
 ?DiDge
 ```

-To estimate DiD for a many cohorts and event times, use the `DiD` command.
+To estimate DiD for many cohorts and event times, use the `DiD` command.
 For example:

 ``` r
 DiD(inputdata = yourdata, varnames = varnames,